 CAT Scan Technology Courses and Classes Overview

 CAT (Computed Axial Tomography) scan technology courses are typically available through associate's degree programs in radiologic technology, diagnostic imaging and computed tomography (CT).
-Through these courses, students learn to prepare individuals for CAT or CT scans, set up the equipment and use the tools to take a scan correctly.
-Upon completion of these programs, students must pass a national certification exam in radiographic technology or computed tomography.
+Through these courses, students learn to prepare individuals for CAT or CT scans, set up the equipment and take a scan correctly.
+Most programs emphasize a theoretical understanding of the field along with hands-on clinical training.
+Upon completion of these programs, students may need to pass a certification exam in radiographic technology or computed tomography to comply with state requirements.

 CAT Scan Technology and Patient Care Introduction Course